davidechicco/mesothelioma-diagnosis-predictions/README.md

 To run the R software of the CART classifier:<br>
 `Rscript cart.r`

-To run the R software of the CART classifier:<br>
+To run the R software of the onre rule classifier:<br>
 `Rscript oner_class.r`

 ### Feature selection